robertopauletto/javascript/README.md

   <a name="functions--reassign-params"></a><a name="7.13"></a>
   - [7.13](#functions--reassign-params) Never reassign parameters. eslint: [`no-param-reassign`](https://eslint.org/docs/rules/no-param-reassign)

-    > Why?
+    > Perchè?
 Reassigning parameters can lead to unexpected behavior, especially when accessing the `arguments` object.
 It can also cause optimization issues, especially in V8.

     ```javascript
-    // bad
+    // male
     function f1(a) {
       a = 1;
       // ...